Benjamin Franklin’s famous kite-in-a-thunderstorm experiment is said to have taken place on this day in 1752. More

 The U.S. Army is officially born as the Second Continental Congress founds a united Continental Army to bring the 13 colonies together in the fight for independence from Great Britain.

 The Army was founded just months into the American Revolutionary War and predates the signing of the Declaration of Independence by more than a year.
 The next day, on June 15, George Washington was appointed its Commander-in-Chief.
 Washington maintained this leadership role throughout the Revolutionary War.
 From 1775 until the Revolutionary War’s end in 1783, over 231,000 men served in the Continental Army.
 Of that number, no more than 48,000 men served at one time.
-The first battle of the Continental Army was Lexington and Concord.
-More
+Lexington and Concord was the first battle of the Continental Army.
+Historical Timeline

 The Battle of Bunker Hill, a pivotal early battle of the American Revolutionary War, takes place near Boston, Mass, it resulted in heavy casualties for the British, although a tactical victory for them, proving the colonists could stand up to the British army and boosting revolutionary morale.
 The battle took place primarily on Breed's Hill, adjacent to Bunker Hill, in Charlestown, Massachusetts, overlooking Boston.
 More